masauer2/MASContactCalculator/README.md

 # Example Usage

 Note: These instructions are made available in `scripts/fromMAS.py`, which will read the dcd file `data/R1.dcd` and compute the distance matrix for all atoms over the 500 frame trajectory.

 ## Step 1 - Setting up the DCD Reader
 Instantiate DCDReader object with the trajectory filename.
 Will read in header frame.<br/>
 ```
 dcd = DCDReader("trajectory.dcd")
 ```
+> [!NOTE]
+> Currently, this codebase can only work with .dcd files.
+Functionality for other formats will be added in the future.

 ## Step 2 - Using the DCD Reader to read from file